Rising costs are threatening access to healthcare for American citizens.

 I used every service possible and didn’t experience any issues.
 My insurance agent gave me his WhatsApp number and assisted me when needed.

-Whenever I deactivate my Colombian insurance, IMG becomes my preferred travel health insurance provider for emergency coverage.
+Whenever I travel beyond the coverage of my Colombian insurance, IMG becomes my preferred travel health insurance provider for global emergency coverage.
 At this moment a zero deductible IMG policy costs me $43 per month.

 Paying Cash for Treatment In Foreign Countries